John Adam Rittinger: Early years and family

 The son of Friedrich Rittinger and Elisabeth Geiger, John Adam Rittinger was born on 16 February 1855 in Berlin, Canada West (now Kitchener, Ontario).
 Rittinger's father immigrated to Canada from Michaelbach, Baden, in 1847.
 Rittinger's two brothers – William and Herman – worked on the staff of their father's German-language newspaper, the Berliner Journal, while his sister married a Lutheran minister, Julius Badke.

 Rittinger attended public school in Berlin before going to the local Roman Catholic school, St. Jerome's College.
-Studying under the school's founder, Friar Louis Funcken, his later views were heavily influenced by Funcken's teachings, especially promoting the German-language, emphasizing civic duty and criticizing the anti-liberal trends in Germany and Prussia.
+Studying under Louis Funcken, a Friar and the school's founder, Rittinger's later views were heavily influenced by Funcken's teachings, especially promoting the German-language, emphasizing civic duty and criticizing the anti-liberal trends in Germany and Prussia.
 When Funcken died in 1890, Rittinger provided a eulogy, expressing: "[M]any able and useful citizens made their first higher studies under him.
 The good influence he exerted on his pupils, even in later years, was astonishing.
 They were still to him his 'dear boys' of former years, were they priests, lawyers or even editors."
 In a 1911 letter, Funcken's brother Julius wrote of the Berliner Journal – by then under the editorship of Rittinger – that "we believe we are not mistaken when we see Louis' views in the trends of the paper."
 Rittinger remained active with the College after his 1873 graduation, considering it a point of pride that he became the Alumni Union's first ever Protestant President.
 He furthered his education by working in the office of his father's Berliner Journal, as well as in the printing offices of newspapers in Guelph, Toronto, Buffalo, New York City and Chicago.

 Returning to Ontario from America in 1875, Rittinger married Mary Jane Rodgerson on 22 January 1877 in Owen Sound, Ontario.
 Born in Bowmanville, Rodgerson was the daughter of John and Jean Rodgerson.
 She and Rittinger had one son, Frederick, whom Rittinger groomed to be an eventual successor in the newspaper business.
 Frederick did not live beyond his teens, dying on 9 November 1895 of an abdominal abscess.
 In the wake of his loss, Rittinger became more deeply involved in community affairs and became one of the most popular men in Bruce and Grey Counties.
 Interested in music, he served as second Vice-President of the Berlin Musical Society in the early 20th century, and later worked as the organist at his Lutheran Church in Walkerton, Ontario.
 He served on his church's council, was the chairman of the Walkerton High School Board and was a member of Berlin's Parks Board until February 1915.